 Salomon Men’s Toundra Pro CSWP Snow

-Salomon Toundra Pro CSWP are developed by NASA for spaceflight.
+Salomon Toundra Pro CSWP is developed by NASA for spaceflight.
 They are rated for -40F temperatures.
 Sturdy, comfortable, and plenty insulated.

 Baffin Snow Monster